maxmind/minfraud-api-python/README.rst

 This is a beta release.
 The API may change before the first production release.

-You may find information on the changes in minFraud Score and minFraud Insights in our `What's New documentation
+You may find information on the changes in minFraud Score, Insights, and Factors in our `What's New documentation
 <https://dev.maxmind.com/minfraud/whats-new-in-minfraud-score-and-minfraud-insights/>`_.

 Description
 -----------

-This package provides an API for the `MaxMind minFraud Score and Insights web services <http://dev.maxmind.com/minfraud-score-and-insights-api-documentation>`_.
+This package provides an API for the `MaxMind minFraud Score, Insights, Factors web services <http://dev.maxmind.com/minfraud-score-and-insights-api-documentation>`_.

 Installation